-The SFSN Program provides education and community awareness regarding child and adolescent mental health through a variety of methods.
-TNV provides booths at professional conferences and community events (such as community health fairs) and distributes Fact Sheets on children’s mental health diagnosis and treatment, newsletters, program brochures and descriptions.
-Trainings are also offered through the SFSN to both family members and professionals on a variety of topics associated with children’s mental health, effectively engaging families in all systems and family driven care.
+The SFSN Program provides advocacy, education, and community awareness regarding child and adolescent mental health in a variety of settings in every county in Tennessee.
+TNV provides Fact Sheets on children’s mental health diagnosis and treatment, newsletters, program brochures and descriptions.
+Trainings are also offered through the SFSN to both family members and professionals on a variety of topics associated with children’s mental health, effectively engaging families in all systems, and family driven care.

 The SFSN Program also works to increase parent participation on committees and councils that determine policy at the local, state, and national level concerning children and adolescent mental health.
 These include the seven Regional Planning Councils for the TDMHSAS (TDMHSAS), and other advisory and policy making groups.

 May is national Mental Health Awareness month, and the first week in May focuses on Children’s Mental Health.
 SFSN staff help develop Children’s Mental Health Week (CMHW) coalitions and events around the state.
 These celebrations are annual events that help promote, celebrate and raise awareness of children’s mental health issues.
 SFSN staff often chair/co-chair coalitions, fundraise and help plan the event in their area.
 They also recruit volunteers to help with celebration activities.

 If you are a parent or caregiver of a child with a Serious Emotional Disturbance (SED) and need advocacy in the public school setting, please call 800-670-9882 to speak with our Intake Specialist.
 The intake will take about 10 minutes, and your information will be given to the advocate in your area, who will call you within 48/72 business hours.

 This project is funded by the Tennessee Department of Mental Health Substance and Abuse Services.